We invite you to join us for a 30-day online program

 “Much appreciation for making this course available.
 I made great strides and knew that the course was laying a foundation for a long term commitment.
 And, I'm very pleased that I have new tools to use when faced with a project.
 I found this work to affect all the other things in my life.
 I'm more energized in my life in general. ” -- Lynn A, San Marcos, TX

 “I have learned that action and all the other stuff I used to confuse with action are totally different.
 Action can lead to a different future and also a sense of satisfaction at the end of the day.
 I have had a chance to use the tools that were shared in this course and have found many new friends that I will take with me on my day to day as continue these habits going forward into the future. ” -- Sunny F., Australia

 Gregg Krech is one of the leading authorities on Japanese Psychology in North America today.

 Gregg is the Director of the ToDo Institute and author of numerous books, including Naikan, A Natural Approach to Mental Wellness and The Art of Taking Action.
 His work has been featured in The SUN Magazine, Tricycle, SELF, Utne Reader, Counseling Today and Experience Life.

 Gregg has been teaching Japanese Psychology around the globe for 28 years, through conferences, training programs and workshops.
-He is the editor of Thirty Thousand Days: A Journal for Purposeful Living, and currently lives at the ToDo Institute in Vermont, with his wife, Linda, daughters, Chani and Bi, and their sweet love dog, Barley.
+He is the editor of Thirty Thousand Days: A Journal for Purposeful Living, and currently lives and works at the ToDo Institute in Vermont.

 Other Long-distance Learning Programs...